 Story

-Now we have the opportunity to make a deep and lasting change to this region by implementing Las Joyas de Quiché, which is not a conservation project so much as a sustainability movement that establishes the foundation for long-term conservation planning with the explicit support of the Ixil and K’iché municipal governments.
+Now we have the opportunity to make a deep and lasting change to this region by implementing Las Joyas de Quiché, which is not a conservation project so much as a sustainability movement that establishes the foundation for long-term conservation planning with the explicit support of indigenous municipal governments.

-At its core, five forested mountaintop reserves and Guatemala’s most pristine riverine corridor, all now threatened with destruction, will be preserved.
-If we do nothing, these forests will be lost forever and the rivers destroyed.
+At its core, five forested mountaintop reserves and Guatemala’s most pristine river corridor, all now threatened with destruction, will be preserved to establish the most important montane conservation system in northern Central America.

-Our approach is to collaborate on planning and implementation to establish indigenous support infrastructure in lockstep with forest and riverine conservation that develops an alternate economy to save this region’s biodiversity and ecological services.
-If you share this vision, please consider making a tax-deductible gift in any amount you are comfortable with, and we will direct it exclusively to ground-based operations that protect biodiversity and ecological services while promoting indigenous autonomy and governance.
-Only your support will make this program a success.
+If you share our vision, please make a tax-deductible donation in any amount you are comfortable with, and we will apply it to ground-based operations that protect biodiversity and ecological services while promoting indigenous autonomy and governance.
+Your support will make this program a success.

 Thank you,